 - If your anger still has not receded, then walk briskly for ten to fifteen minutes.
 Sit down, and peace will prevail onto you.

 - We must inculcate patience.
 Then the anger will automatically subside.
-If darkness has to be expelled, then light has to be brought.
+If darkness has to be expelled, then light has to be brought out.
 Similarly, to expel anger, patience has to be fostered.